Code-Institute-Submissions/PaulSweeney-cmd-Bulk_Bosh_final-cmd_NovResub/README.md

 ## *Registered user goals*
 - To log in and out of my account
 - To easily navigate through the pages
-- Upload my own meals for people to look at and try for themselves
+- Create my own meals for people to look at and try for themselves
 - Edit my own meals
+- Delete my meals if I want to
 - To browse meals created by others
 - To access users profile information and connect via their social network links and or email address
 - To check the site for any new recipes for me to follow